PiRogueToolSuite/piroguetoolsuite.github.io/content/guides/g1/index.md

 contributors: ["Esther Onfroy"]
 ---

-PiRogue tool suite (PTS) is an open-source tool suite that provides a comprehensive mobile forensic and network traffic analysis platform targeting mobile devices both Android and iOS, internet of things devices (devices that are connected to the user mobile apps), and in general any device using wi-fi to connect to the Internet.
+PiRogue tool suite (PTS) is an open-source tool suite that provides a comprehensive mobile forensics and network traffic analysis platform targeting mobile devices both Android and iOS, internet of things devices, and in general any devices using WiFi to connect to the Internet.

 {{< img src="img/pirogue.jpg" alt="The PiRogue" class="d-block mx-auto shadow md-5" >}}

+{{< callout context="caution" title="Raspberry Pi-based PiRogue" icon="info-circle" >}}
+This guide explains how to install PiRogue on a Raspberry Pi.
+To learn how to install PiRogue in other configurations, refer to the [installation documentation](/docs/pirogue/installation/).
+{{< /callout >}}

 ## Main PiRogue capabilities